 Led Messiah to six NCAA titles and 52 post-season wins, the most in Division III history.

 His 2005 team is one of five schools since the NCAA went to three divisions in 1974 to go through an entire season undefeated (24-0-0) and the 24 wins were the most of those five schools.
 The 24 wins are tied for the second most (with just two other teams) in NCAA history.

 Fastest coach ever at any level to 200-win mark.

-Coached five NSCAA Players of the Year recipients, 18 NSCAA All-Americans, 44 NSCAA All-Region selections, 12 Conference Players of the Year (every year while at Messiah) and 81 All-Conference performers (almost seven per year).
+Coached five NSCAA Players of the Year recipients, 19 NSCAA All-Americans, 46 NSCAA All-Region selections, 14 Conference Players of the Year and 87 All-Conference performers.

 Led Messiah team to 11 MAC Commonwealth regular-season titles and eight conference tournament titles.
-Was named the league's coach of the year eight teams.
+Was named the league's coach of the year eight times.

 BRANDT YEAR-BY-YEAR AT NAVY

 2009 8-11-0 .421 Equaled most wins by first-year coach

 2010 7-5-4 .563 First winning record for Navy since 2005